DaDevFox/KC_ModFramework/ReskinGuide.md

 *Models*: The different 3D Models the building uses, these can be *Instance* models or *Modular* models, you will have to model differently according to the type

+> **Note**: Unity is the game engine the game uses, and it is what this framework uses.
+If you are not familiar with Unity's structure, I recommend you read up on concepts such as GameObjects and Components, [this](https://docs.unity3d.com/520/Documentation/Manual/UnityBasics.html) is a good place to start.

 **Instance Models**:
-An **Instance** model is one that will be instanced inside of the original building, meaning that model, and all of its children will be *added* to the building, so you can add extra things to the model, like lights or doors, and even add code to make it move or do something during game.
+An **Instance** model is a Unity `GameObject` that will be instanced inside of the original building, meaning that model, and all of its children will be *added* to the building, so you can add extra things to the model, like lights or doors, and even add code to make it move or do something during game.
 With this type of model, all you need to make sure to do is make sure that your scaling and translation is correct, and that it's in a `GameObject` form, the framework won't take raw mesh data, I.E. `.fbx`, `.obj`, or any other export format from your chosen modelling application except `.prefab` More information on this in the **To Make a Model** section.

 **Modular Models**:
 A *Modular* model isn't the same as an *Instance* model, and in some ways it's even the opposite.
 Certain buildings interchange their models in a different way, in which they use *only* the mesh data involved with the base GameObject, excluding it's children, and any transformations applied in the Unity Editor, including scale and rotation.
 This means that if you have a model that was rotated 90 degrees before being imported into Unity, and then you corrected it in the editor, it will disregard this, so all scaling and rotation must be applied *before* being imported into Unity.
 It will also disregard the children of your model, so this version cannot have arbitrary elements added on to it.